No. 1 Georgia tops Kentucky, goes unbeaten in SEC again

 76ers star G Maxey out weeks with broken left foot

 PHILADELPHIA (AP) — Philadelphia 76ers guard Tyrese Maxey will miss at least two weeks after breaking his left foot Friday night.
 Maxey had 24 points, five assists and four rebounds before he was injured just before halftime of the 76ers’ win over Milwaukee.
 Maxey stepped on the foot of Bucks guard Jevon Carter late in the second quarter and he left the building in a walking boot.
 Maxey walked into the locker room Saturday before Philadelphia’s game against Minnesota wearing a walking boot on his left foot.

-DOHA, Qatar (AP) — Karim Benzema’s hopes of winning the World Cup with France have ended before he had even played a game in Qatar.
-France’s title defense took a huge blow with the news that its star striker is out of the tournament after tearing a muscle in his left thigh during training.
-The French soccer federation says “the Real Madrid striker is forced to give up on taking part in the World Cup.”
-The Ballon d’Or winner was participating in his first full training session Saturday with Les Bleus when he had to come off after feeling some pain in his left thigh.
-France plays its first match against Australia on Tuesday in Group D.
+DOHA, Qatar (AP) — Defending champion France’s World Cup hopes have taken a huge blow with the news that star striker Karim Benzema is out of the tournament in Qatar after tearing a muscle in his left thigh during training.
+The French soccer federation says “after hurting the quadriceps on his left thigh the Real Madrid striker is forced to give up on taking part in the World Cup.”
+Benzema was participating in his first full training session Saturday with Les Bleus when he had to come off after feeling some pain in his left thigh.
+The federation says an MRI scan “unfortunately confirmed a tear.”
+France faces Australia on Tuesday in Group D.